sasiqwerty/Mind/Cyberark/Basics/Windows Server/Zero Trust.md

 In addition to the technological challenges, establishing a zero trust methodology or implementing zero trust solutions can seem daunting, but while the approach may sound like a total change, it does not require a “rip and replace” upgrade of any systems.
 In fact, the change to zero trust can be accomplished incrementally with changes to policies and access controls.

-## How do you get started with zero trust?
+## How Do You Get Started with Zero Trust?

 Implementing a zero trust architecture depends on many variables based on your current network setup.
 A comprehensive guide to getting started is beyond the scope of this document.
 But here are some key steps you can take to help you prepare.